MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 1. In `.qna` files, a new answer named `intent=DeferToRecognizer_luis_<dialog-file-name>` is added, along with each utterance from every intent in the corresponding `.lu` file.
 These utterances become questions associated with that answer.
 Additionally, all utterances from referenced `.lu` files also become questions associated with that answer.

 When a user converses with the bot, the `CreateCrossTrainedRecognizer` recognizer sends that user input to both LUIS and the QnA Maker knowledge base to be processed.

+### Recognizer responses

 The following table shows the matrix of possible responses and the resulting action taken by the bot.

 <!--![Response table](./media/adaptive-dialogs/luis-qna-maker-runtime-cross-train-results-matrix.png)-->